gklyne/monotype_tape_reader/README.md

 - [x] Increase M4 hole size

 - [ ] Arrangement to prevent phone holder rotating on bar.
+Also improve phone positioning.

 - [ ] Countersink for winder crank screw; review crank design to ensure pulley groove is clear of turning crank